HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 -> JupyterLab is a popular 'new' interface for working with Jupyter Notebooks.
 It is an interactive development environment for working with notebooks, code and data — and hence extremely extensible.

 Once I'm in the correct working directory, I start jupyter by running "jupyter notebook" command through Cmder.

+The jupyter notebook is called Tips_Dataset.ipynb, and contains the body of work.